 12) Ratcheting joints in the hips and knees (super useful given all that kibble that hangs off the back)

 Beyond the gimmicks, the toy is very solid in each mode with perfect transformation that is complex without being demanding.
-You may remember that one of the bigger weaknesses of the renewal VF-25/VF-27/VF-29 toys was the plate below the head didn’t really lock into place but that’s definitely not a problem here, everything is solid.
-This toy does feel like a generational improvement over the Frontier toys with the YF-30 being the transition (I’d probably consider the 19Adv a member of this new generation as well).
-All of the faults with the YF-30 are neatly addressed here without the addition of new problems.
-There’are no needs for additional supports, everything smoothly and securely locks together.
+You may remember that one of the bigger weaknesses of the renewal VF-25/VF-27/VF-29 toys was the plate below the head didn’t really lock into place but that’s not a problem here; everything is solid.
+This toy feels like a generational improvement over the renewal Frontier toys with the DX YF-30 being the transition (I’d consider the 19Adv a member of this new generation as well).
+All the faults of the YF-30 are neatly addressed here without the addition of new problems.
+No supports are needed, everything smoothly and securely locks together.
 As for quibbles, while the canards and stabilizers make it relatively easy to determine the correct angles, it’d be nice if they had more resistance when they reached their proper locations.
-I end up having to retake pictures many times because everything wasn’t perfectly symmetrical.
+I end up having to retake pictures because bits go askew.
 The guns that swing around on the forearm have a similar issue, they can slide inward in fighter mode making the seams too large, they would benefit from detents in the fully forward and fully back positions.
 The biggest negative here isn’t entirely Bandai’s fault.
 The rear landing gears are AWFUL.
 They offer almost no clearance at all from their kneecap housing, they look horrible, they seem entirely impractical, and they will make you grateful to have an included display stand… even if the display stand is kind of ugly and very rudimentary.
 Another negative are the articulated hands that come installed on the toy.
 The trigger finger is stuck in a pointing position while all the other fingers have a knuckle.
 This relegates you to open hand poses or forces you to use the supplied fixed-pose hands.
 The articulated hands also don’t do a good job holding the gun.

 The big plus of Hayate’s Kai release and later, Arad’s 31S, was the inclusion of reaction missiles.
 The missiles are pretty cool in that they are individual missiles that peg together.
 The bridge that holds the two missiles together has a circular hole that you can plug a hard point adapter into that would then attach to the wing.
 It would have been cool if the hard point adapter fit the same way that the missiles attach to the bridge so you could opt to put one missile on each hard point.
 This couldn’t be done because the missiles need to spin on their hard point to be facing the correct direction as the toy goes from fighter to GERWALK mode.
 While the attachment system was a little funky, it worked properly and failed to frustrate so I’m still very pleased with it.